dmhendricks/file-icon-vectors/README.md

 <span class="fiv-sqo fiv-icon-doc"></span>
 ```

-Notice that the classes contain either `flv-cla` for the Classic set, `flv-viv` for the Vivid set, etc.

 If you want to override the size of the icons, you can do so with CSS:

 ```html